-In principle you can use -shared (page 166) without -dynamic (page 166) in the link step.
-That means to statically link the rts all the base libraries into your new shared library.
+In principle you can use -shared (page 176) without -dynamic (page 176) in the link step.
+That means to statically link the runtime system and all of the base libraries into your new shared library.
 This would make a very big, but standalone shared library.
-On most platforms however that would require all the static libraries to have been built with -fPIC (page 164) so that the code is suitable to include into a shared library and we do not do that at the moment.
+On most platforms however that would require all the static libraries to have been built with -fPIC (page 175) so that the code is suitable to include into a shared library and we do not do that at the moment.